Q: What is the purpose of the Digital Conversion?

 Q: How will digital citizenship be taught to students?

-Students and their parent/guardian will review a presentation upon receipt of the device.
-Also, digital citizenship is addressed in each grade level at GCMS.
+Students and their parent/guardian will review a presentation prior to receiving the device.
+Also, digital citizenship is addressed.

 Q: Who owns the device?

 All devices used are the property of Graves County Schools.

 Q: How will the device be distributed and when will this happen?

 GCMS - Devices will be distributed in late July and early August by the Technology Department.
 Use, care, policies, etc. of the Chromebook will be explained during this time.
 The student and parent/guardian must be present for the device to be issued.